By: Author John Cunningham. Published: 2021/06/14 at 10:03 am

 - Engine block – head gasket

-- Valves – A badly seating valve will cause low compression and also allows excessive oxygen into the combustion chamber.
-That’s a lean condition and that means backfiring.
+- Valves – A badly seating valve will cause low compression and also allow excessive oxygen into the combustion chamber.
+That’s a lean condition, and that means backfiring.

-- Rings – Worn out rings means the engine is low on compression and that causes poor combustion which means unburnt fuel in the exhaust system.
+- Rings – Worn-out rings mean the engine is low on compression, and that causes poor combustion, which means unburnt fuel in the exhaust system.

-- Bent pushrod – Pushrods transfer cam movement into valve opening.
-To do this in OHV type engines they use a metal rod.
+- Bent pushrod – Pushrods transfer cam movement into the valve opening.
+To do this in OHV-type engines, they use a metal rod.
 If the rod bends, it becomes shorter and won’t open the valve correctly.